curateteaching/digitalpedagogy/keywords/textanalysis.md

 * Source URL: https://sherlockholmeslondondh.wordpress.com/2015/03/23/topic-modeling-assignment/
 https://sherlockholmeslondondh.wordpress.com/2015/03/27/topic-modeling-part-2-graphing-the-results/
 * Artifact Permissions:
-* Copy of the Artifact
+* Copy of the Artifact: [text-analysis-topic-modeling-assignment-1.pdf](files/text-analysis-topic-modeling-assignment-1.pdf) & [text-analysis-topic-modeling-assignment-2.pdf](files/text-analysis-topic-modeling-assignment-2.pdf)
 * Creator and Affiliation: Joanna Swafford (Tufts University)

 As Elijah Meeks and Scott Weingart suggest in their introduction to a special issue of _Journal of Digital Humanities_, "Topic modeling could stand in as a synecdoche of digital humanities" because of its algorithmic complexity and potential obscurity.
 Swafford's two-part topic modeling assignment for undergraduates makes it accessible by giving a clear explanation of the several steps required to prepare textual data, import it into the graphical user interface tool for MALLET, and explore the results.
 This assignment requires students to try the topic modeling process with different parameters and to assess the results of their experiments.
 This assignment helps students learn a specific method of text analysis as well as skills in visualizing and interpreting its results in relation to the historical and literary topics of the course.